HenroRitchie/docker-node-red-nginx/README.md

       - "80:80"
       - "443:443"
 ```
-The second part starts all the Node-Red instances.
-Each Node-Red instance has its own storage and the volumes are defined at the end of the Docker Compose file.
-The current Docker Compose file uses the standard Node-Red instance from Docker Hub, however, this will be changed to use a custom image.
+The second part starts all the Node-RED instances.
+Each Node-RED instance has its own storage and the volumes are defined at the end of the Docker Compose file.
+The current Docker Compose file uses the standard Node-RED instance from Docker Hub, however, this will be changed to use a custom image.
 The custom image will include a couple of additional nodes, especially the Dashboard nodes, the Worldmap node and will be configured to use projects from the start.
-Github may be included to store the Node-Red projects.
-Node-Red instances with a single numerical denominator is used for system flows; i.e. the login page and authentication route.
-Node-Red instances with a numerical flow of 6 numerals are used for users.
+Github may be included to store the Node-RED projects.
+Node-RED instances with a single numerical denominator is used for system flows; i.e. the login page and authentication route.
+Node-RED instances with a numerical flow of 6 numerals are used for users.
 ```
   nodered0:
     image: nodered/node-red-docker:latest